Arthi-coders/SDET-Java-Learning/README_LogicPrograms.md

 ## ✅ Sample Output
 ```
 10 is Even Number
-7 is a Prime Number
+5 is a Prime number
-Factorial of 5 is: 120
+24 is a factorial Number
-madam is a Palindrome
+Megha is a palidrom
-Before Swap: a = 5, b = 10
+Before Swap: a = 242, b = 243
-After Swap: a = 10, b = 5
+After Swap: a = 243, b = 242

 ```

 ---